NLP-Github-Project-Hopper5/NLP-Github-Project/README.md

 # NLP-Github-Project

-Here we will use natural language processing in order to predict coding language of a Github repository based on the text of the README.md file.
+Here we will use natural language processing in order to predict coding language all Apple Github repositories based on the text of the README.md file.

 ---
 ![apple_github](apple_github.png)